teodorlu/zepi/README.md

 **Q: why Zepi?**

-Because I like maing my own tools, and a programming language is an interesting challenge!
+Because I like maing my own tools, and a programming language is an interesting challenge.

 **Q: is this useful for anything practical?**